 As you probably know, you have a credit report that contains a history of your credit accounts.
-Bankruptcy will go on your credit report and will stay for 7 to 10 years, depending on the type of bankruptcy you filed.
+Bankruptcy will go on your credit report and stay for seven to 10 years, depending on the type of bankruptcy you filed.

 Check Your Mailbox for Credit Card Offers

-Consider a Secured Credit Card
+Consider Getting a Secured Credit Card

-Retail Credit Cards May Be Another Good Option
+Retail Credit Cards Are a Good Option

 Know Which Credit Cards to Avoid

 Many of the credit cards offered to applicants who recently filed bankruptcy have high interest rates and fees.
-While you may not qualify for the upper echelon of credit cards, that doesn’t mean you should accept just any credit card that will approve you.
+While you may not qualify for the upper echelon of cards, that doesn’t mean you should accept any credit card that will approve you.

 Avoid any credit card with an extremely high interest rate (above 25% in your situation) or that charges high upfront fees.
 These credit cards aren’t the best option for starting over, as they put you back into debt before you ever receive the card in the mail.
 If, as a last resort, you choose one of these cards, pay off the fee before your statement even arrives and pay your balance in full every month to avoid expensive interest charges.

 While you may be tempted to swear off credit cards to avoid dealing with debt again, they offer one of the best ways to rebuild your credit score, and you'll need a decent score if you want to finance a car or home.
 Charge only a small amount and pay your balance on time and in full each month.
 You'll stay out of debt and, in time, improve your credit score.